The Model U.N. (MUN) is governed by a specific set of rules that each participating country must follow.

-- Any faculty advisors, UML MUN staff or University Personal shall be free to observe all proceedings of the conference.
+Any faculty advisers, UMass Lowell UML MUN staff, or University Personal shall be free to observe all proceedings of the conference.

-Quorum shall be set at two-thirds of all delegates present at the first roll call vote.
+Quorum shall be set at two-thirds of all delegates present on the first roll call vote each day.

-A simple majority shall consist of one half plus one of all delegates present.
+A simple majority shall consist of one-half plus 1 of all delegates present.

 A two-thirds majority must be present for voting to take place.

-Any delegate may request quorum verification by way of a motion at any time at the discretion of the chair.
+Any delegate may request quorum verification by way of a parliamentary inquiry motion.

-- The delegates are allowed to pass notes during committee session through the chair.
-All notes must pertain strictly to conference matters.
-The chair reserves the right revoke note passing privileges if the practice is being abused.
+The chair reserves the right to revoke note passing privileges if the practice is being abused.